 - How many people have I interviewed that couldn’t be bothered to spend 20 seconds on personal research?

-Readers Left Comments Helpful to Job Seekers
+People Left Comments Helpful to Job Seekers

 - I do believe you should research the person you are meeting in a business situation.